janipalomaki/robodog/README.md

    ```JS
    const api_key = 'ENTER YOUR API';
    ```

-   &&
-   Enter your Alternative API-key in `Sentiment.js`
+5. Enter your Alternative API-key in `Sentiment.js`
    ```JS
    const api_key = 'ENTER YOUR API';
    ```

-5. Start App in terminal:
+6. Run 'expo start' in terminal and start exploring RoboDog App!
    ```expo start```

    For testing you need to create an emulator or connect your device as a emulator!